Skip to main content

 • Variable names must follow naming rules to be usable in formulas.

-• System-defined variables are managed through project settings, not directly edited everywhere.
+• System-defined variables are managed through project settings and cannot be directly edited elsewhere.

 FAQ